Handling File Uploads in Different Python Frameworks

 Wikipedia

 In this article, I will show you how to perform geocoding in Python with the help of Geopy library.
-Geopy has different Geocoding services that you can choose from, including Google Maps, ArcGIS, AzureMaps, Bing, etc. Some of them require API keys, while others can be accessed freely.
+Geopy has different Geocoding services that you can choose from, including Google Maps, ArcGIS, AzureMaps, Bing, etc. Some of them require API keys, while others can be accessible freely.

 To perform geocoding, we need to install the following Geopy library using pip,